Flexible floaters align with the direction of wave propagation: Introduction

 \section{Introduction}

-Modeling the motion of floaters in surface gravity waves is a classical problem in fluid-structure interaction with evident applications in ocean engineering \cite{newman2018marine,faltinsen1993sea,kim2008nonlinear} or microplastic transport \cite{suaria_2021,yang_2023,sutherland_fluid_2023}.
-In low amplitude gravity waves it is common to split the floater motion in a first order harmonic response and a second order slow drift in both position and orientation angle (yaw angle).
-For solid floaters with fixed shapes, the theory is well established, in particular in the inviscid, potential flow limit \cite{newman2018marine}.
-The case of deformable structures is more complex because they can change shape in response to waves, which is the primary focus of hydroelastic theory~\cite{bishop1979hydroelasticity,hirdaris2009hydroelasticity}.
-The specific case of very large and flexible floating structures has received much attention, due to its relevance to ice floes \cite{meylan_response_1994} and also to projects of offshore floating photovoltaic farms or floating airports \cite{zhang_2022}.
+Modeling the motion of floaters in surface gravity waves is a classical problem in fluid-structure interaction with evident applications in ocean engineering \cite{newman2018marine,faltinsen1993sea,kim2008nonlinear} or microplastic transport \cite{suaria_2021,yang_2023,sutherland_fluid_2023,poulain_2024}.
+In low amplitude gravity waves, it is common to split the floater motion in a first-order harmonic response and a second order slow drift in both position and orientation angle (yaw angle).
+For solid floaters with fixed shapes, the theory is well established, particularly in the inviscid, potential flow limit \cite{newman2018marine}.
+The case of deformable floating bodies is more complex because they can change shape in response to waves, which is the primary focus of hydroelastic theory~\cite{bishop1979hydroelasticity,hirdaris2009hydroelasticity}.
+Such deformable structures include drifting nets \cite{mohapatra2024review}, agglomerated microplastic blobs \cite{yang_2023}, and may serve as models for oil spill patches \cite{huang_wave-induced_2013}.
+The study of very large and flexible floating structures has gained significant attention due to its relevance to ice floes \cite{meylan_response_1994} and emerging applications such as offshore floating photovoltaic farms or floating airports \cite{zhang_2022}.

 While most hydroelastic studies focus on the first-order harmonic response and the bending moment in the structure, some studies, such as Ref.~\cite{miao2019analysis}, also analyze the mean drift force and yaw moment acting on the structure.
 The slow second-order motion resulting from a second-order load on free, non-moored flexible structures has, however, been less frequently studied.
 Several experiments conducted with elongated flexible strips in waves have measured second-order drift in position \cite{kang_prediction_1996, wong_wave-induced_2003, huang_wave-induced_2013}, showing an increased drift velocity compared to the classical Stokes drift prediction for material points ~\cite{stokes1847theory,van_den_bremer_stokes_2018}.
-However, to our knowledge, a drift in yaw angle was only observed in the experiments of Wong {\it et al.}~\cite{wong_wave-induced_2003}, although no quantitative measurements were provided.
+A slow drift in yaw angle was observed in the experiments of Wong {\it et al.}~\cite{wong_wave-induced_2003}, but without systematic measurements or modeling.